 - Stepping over the ball while dribbling, to make it appear as if you plan to turn one way while changing direction and going the other.

 - Dropping of the shoulder to trick the opponent into moving in the opposite direction you are about to travel.

 - A quick change of pace when running with the ball can sometimes be enough to pass another player and move further into an offensive position.

 Where is Dribbling Used Most on a Pitch?

 Dribbling is most common with attacking players, especially a winger or wide players as balance, speed and skill are important factors in successfully taking the ball past an opponent, avoiding a tackle and essentially retaining possession or creating a chance.

 However, a dribble can be used anywhere on the pitch as it is an effective way to get away from an opposition player.
-Nowadays in soccer defensive players including goalkeepers are using dribbling and skill to get out if difficult defensive situations.
+Nowadays in soccer, defensive players including goalkeepers will be seen using dribbling and skill to get out if difficult defensive situations.

 Some of the most iconic soccer dribblers in history include Lionel Messi, Cristiano Ronaldo, Diego Maradona and Neymar.
 These four players have been renowned for their technical ability while dribbling at pace past opponents with a combination of balance, skill and agility.